-14 Savings in the years indicated are compared to 2012 sales to normalize across jurisdictions to a year for which sales data are readily available.
+&lt;sup>14 Savings in the years indicated are compared to 2012 sales to normalize across jurisdictions to a year for which sales data are readily available.
 Normalizing to a historic year ensures that variances related to such factors as the severity of winters are minimized.
 2012 sales volumes for leading jurisdictions are from the U.S. Energy Information Administration (form 176 data).
 For Massachusetts, data covers Eversource, National Grid, Unitil, Liberty, and Berkshire Gas (the utilities jointly filing DSM plans).
 For Minnesota, it covers Centerpoint, Great Plains, Interstate Power and Light, Minnesota Energy Resources and Xcel (utilities for which savings data were readily available).
 In both Vermont and Rhode Island, all gas is sold by just one regulated utility (Vermont Gas and National Grid, respectively).
-2014 savings estimates for Vermont, Rhode Island and Massachusetts are from their utilities' annual reports; 2014 savings estimates for the Minnesota utilities were accessed via E-Source (which gets them from the utilities annual reports).
+2014 savings estimates for each State's utilities are from the utilities' annual reports.